 4. Which of the steps below is part of the daily inspection procedure?
+Answer: All of the above

 Key Point 3.3: Perform Basic Repairs and Maintenance on a Grapple Yarder

 Troubleshooting

 It is the responsibility of the operator to detect any unusual sounds, odors or other signs of abnormal performance that could indicate trouble ahead.
 By detecting any failures in their early stages, unnecessary downtime may be avoided.